JNP-Solutions/Slacken/README.md

   export PATH=$PATH:$(pwd)/Slacken
 ```

+If you installed using Docker, in the examples below, please use `dockerSlacken.sh` instead of `slacken.sh`.

+### Libraries and test data

 Download the pre-built standard library to the previously specified data location.
 After successful extraction, we delete the tar.gz to free up some space.